 On January 7, 2020, the Company acquired a 60% controlling interest in Systax, a provider of Brazilian transaction tax content and software.
-Cash consideration for the purchase was \$12,374 and was funded through borrowings under a revolving line of credit.
-This acquisition provides the Company with full access to a sizeable database of Brazilian tax content that is critical to supporting its global multi-national customers' business expansion into Brazil.
+Cash consideration for the purchase was \$12,374, which was funded through borrowings under a revolving line of credit.
+This acquisition provided the Company with full access to a sizeable database of Brazilian tax content that is critical to supporting its global multi-national customers' business expansion into Brazil.

-The Company has a contractual purchase commitment to acquire the remaining 40% equity interest from the original Systax Quotaholders incrementally between 2021 through 2024.
-Future purchase commitment payments for these incremental acquisition amounts are based on a multiple of Systax revenue and earnings before interest, depreciation, amortization and income taxes ("EBITDA") performance at the end of 2020, 2022 and 2023, whereby the Company will have full ownership after the final transaction in 2024.
-Management has determined these future purchase commitments to be a forward contract, resulting in the Company being required to estimate and record an estimated future purchase commitment amount (the "Purchase Commitment Liability") in connection with recording the initial purchase.
-The fair value of the Purchase Commitment Liability was initially estimated to be \$14,344 at the acquisition date based on information available at that time.
-Subsequently, during the fourth quarter of 2020 and based on the receipt of additional information and analysis, the fair value of the Purchase Commitment Liability at the acquisition date was finalized to be \$12,592, thereby necessitating an adjustment to goodwill.
-This amount will fluctuate as a result of changes in foreign currency exchange rates and is reflected in Purchase Commitment Liability in the consolidated balance sheet at December 31, 2020.
-Adjustments to the settlement date value that arise as a result of remeasurement at future balance sheet dates will be recorded as interest expense related to financing costs in the consolidated statements of comprehensive income (loss) in the period the change is identified.
+On the acquisition date, the Company had a contractual purchase commitment to acquire the remaining 40% equity interest from the original Systax Quotaholders incrementally between 2021 through 2024.
+This contractual purchase commitment was deemed to be a forward contract, for which the Company was required to estimate and record a future purchase commitment liability (the "Purchase Commitment Liability").
+The Purchase Commitment Liability was recorded at the acquisition date fair value of \$12,592.
+Subsequent adjustments will be recorded based on settlement value.
+This amount will fluctuate as a result of changes in foreign currency exchange rates and is reflected in Purchase Commitment Liability in the consolidated balance sheet at December 31, 2021 and 2020.
+Adjustments to the settlement value that arise as a result of remeasurement at future balance sheet dates will be recorded as interest expense related to financing costs in the consolidated statements of comprehensive income (loss) in the period the change is identified.

 The acquisition was accounted for as a business combination and the total purchase price was allocated to the assets acquired and liabilities assumed based on their estimated fair values on the acquisition date, with the excess being recorded as goodwill.
-The preliminary values recorded were adjusted within the Measurement Period upon the receipt of further information that become available regarding the fair values of these amounts as of the acquisition date, and such adjusted values are reflected in the tables below.
-Any subsequent adjustments to these values not associated with determination of their fair values on the acquisition date will be recorded in the consolidated statements of comprehensive income (loss) in the period the change is identified.
+The fair values of assets acquired and liabilities assumed as of the acquisition date are reflected in the tables below.
+Any adjustments to these values will be recorded in the consolidated statements of comprehensive income (loss) in the period the change is identified.
+No such adjustments have been recorded through December 31, 2021.